medusa-project/kumquat/README.md

 ## Import the collection's metadata

 1. Go to the collection's admin view in production.
-2. Click the "n objects" button.
+2. Click the "Objects" button.
 3. Click "Metadata -> Export As TSV" and export all items to a file.
 4. Go to the same view on your local instance.
 5. Import the TSV.
 This will invoke a background job.
 Use